Tomcli/flightassist/README.md

  the data you got back from the `get --auth` command.
  5. Run your deployment of **flightassist** and verify in your logs that the OpenWhisk action is being utilized to query the weather data for each airport.

+To enable OpenWhisk action with Kubernetes application deployment, please do the following:

+1. Login to the IBM Bluemix console and set up the [OpenWhisk client](https://console.ng.bluemix.net/openwhisk/cli), making sure to run the setup command to set the host and authentication parameters.
+2. Run `wsk property get --auth | awk  '{print $3}'` to get the authentication string from OpenWhisk and set a new variable in `.env`: `export OPENWHISK_AUTH=<auth-string` with the data you got back from the `get --auth` command.
+3. Follow the create kubernetes cluster tutorial to create the kubernetes cluster in IBM Container service [https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials].
+4. Create the cloudant and weather insight service if you don't have them deployed yet:
+  * ```bx service create cloudantNoSQLDB Lite mycloudant```
+  * ``` bx service create weatherinsights Free-v2 myweatherinsights```
+5. Bind the two services to the kubernete cluster deployed earlier:
+  * ```bx cs cluster-service-bind {your-cluster-name} default mycloudant```
+  * ```bx cs cluster-service-bind {your-cluster-name} default myweatherinsights```
+6. Modify the secret.yaml file with flightstats-app-id, flightstats-app-key, tripit-api-key, and tripit-api-secret.
+7. Edit the **flightassist_serverless.yaml** and replace the ```<namespace>``` with your own namespace and ```<your-openwhisk-auth>``` with your OpenWhisk authentication.
+Also replace <your-app-end-point-url> with the endpoint of the application.
+If you are using the free cluster provided by IBM Container service, this is your node ip and nodeport, e.g. 169.47.237.139:30080
+8. Deploy the secret and deployment on your Kubernetes Cluster:
+  * ```kubectl create -f secret.yaml```
+  * ```kubectl create -f flightassist_serverless.yaml```